jordanfh1/weatherNearMe/weatherApp/PLAN.md

 ## Components

+Prerequisite

-- Barebones - nothing wild
+ Barebones - nothing wild

-- Header
+- Header - basic thing
 - Main - in here we'll have the entire funcationality of the project - enter city and find the weather there
 - Search bar - is the field for city name
 - Button - leads to new page and searches city name in the API and will return info onto the next page